gricdiwali2021/gricdiwali2021.github.io/about.md

 All items ordered online, will be available for pick up at the Glen Rock [Diwali Fest](https://fb.me/e/235YJKQIP) on **October 23rd, 2021** held at [Glen Rock Athletic Club](https://goo.gl/maps/MzM6FFK5q2sWjqn18).

 Check the different types of [diyas](/products) available.

+All funds raised from this campaign will be use to payback the micro credit groups and also as revenue back to the women.